skip to main content

 Jess Kanwal is a neurobiologist fascinated by brains, bugs, and behavior.
 She is a postdoctoral scholar and L'Oreal Women in Science Fellow at Caltech, in the lab of Professor Joe Parker.
 She currently studies social interactions between beetles and other species, examining how the beetle brain combines sensory information to rapidly distinguish friend from foe.
 Prior to her postdoctoral work, Jess completed her PhD in neurobiology at Harvard University, studying how the larval fruit fly brain combines smell and taste to perceive flavor.
 Jess enjoys learning about different animals and in the past has also dabbled in research on honeybee navigation, bug detection in salamander eyes, leech prey sensing, and fruit fly personality.

-Jess grew up in northern Virginia and spent most of her time outside of school dancing and reading science fiction or fantasy books.
-Dance and storytelling continue to be important aspects of her scientific work and life beyond the research lab.
-Jess is passionate about science outreach and recently collaborated with performing artists to develop a series of workshops at the intersection of neuroscience and dance.
+Jess grew up in northern Virginia and spent much of her time outside of school dancing and reading science fiction and fantasy books.
+Her love for dance and storytelling continue to inspire her scientific work and experiences beyond the lab.
+Jess is passionate about science outreach and collaborates with performing artists to provide workshops at the intersection of neuroscience and dance.
 She enjoys observing and practicing the ways in which the sciences and arts weave together to improve our understanding of the world.
-In addition to dancing to the bhangra beat, Jess enjoys hiking and experiencing new flavors, foods, and cultures.
+In addition to dancing to the Bhangra beat, Jess enjoys hiking and experiencing new flavors, foods, and cultures.

 About the Series